gabrielcsaturnino/desafioCodeTower/README.md

         }

-  Script ja imbutido no frontend.
+  Script ja embutido no frontend.